tofuandeve/linked-list-exercises/README.md

 1. Block 1 loops through and creates a list of nodes from 1-8.
 What does block 2 do?
 2. What will `back` be referring to at the end?
 Run the program and verify your prediction.

+## Exercise 4

+The code segment in exercise 4 creates a new list.
+Try to implement a find method to find if a value is in the list or not.

+## Exercise 5

+Write a method which reverses the original list, it will return a reference to a node which is the head of the reversed list.